-Prerequisites: ENG101 (both courses must be completed with a grade of "C" or better) and reading proficiency Children's Literature introduces students to methods of sharing quality literature for young children.
+Prerequisites: ENG101(H) (both courses must be completed with a grade of "C" or better) and reading proficiency Literature for Children introduces students to methods of sharing quality literature for young children.
 Students will learn criteria for evaluating literature, enrichment activities, and storytelling techniques.
 Literature for Children is required for the Child Care/Early Childhood Education AAS degree and is a recommended elective for early childhood/elementary education majors seeking an AAT degree.
 (F,S,Su,O)